 Trupti, Swati and Mary faced harassment from their reporting manager and each of them was not aware that the other was facing harassment because they did not discuss it and suffered in isolation.

 Swati left employment, Mary managed to avoid the Manager, and Trupti decided to talk about it to the HR team when she could not bear the harassment any further.

 There are many such cases of sexual harassment because we do have a discriminatory culture in our workplaces and there is no point in denying it if we have to change the situation.

-Very few men and women want to accept the fact that there are discriminatory practices which pose a great challenge for the women to rise up to high ranks, sustain their positions especially when they decide to enter motherhood or get employment in certain industries that are male-dominated.
+Very few men and women want to accept the fact that there are discriminatory practices that pose a great challenge for women to rise up to high ranks, sustain their positions especially when they decide to enter motherhood or get employment in certain industries that are male-dominated.